 Stag beetle facts

 Stag beetles are one of our most spectacular insects.
 The male’s large jaws look just like the antlers of a stag.
-They spend most of their life underground as larvae, only emerging for a few weeks to find a mate and reproduce.
+They spend most of their life underground as larvae, only emerging for a few weeks in the summer to find a mate and reproduce.
 Stag beetles and their larvae are quite harmless and are a joy to watch.

 A stag beetle’s head and thorax (middle section) are shiny black and their wing cases are chestnut brown.